 1. Joint Compound / Drywall Mud

-While there are many zero-VOC or extremely low VOC drywall muds available at regular outlets, the highly chemically sensitive will need to be selective here.
+While there are many zero-VOC or extremely low-VOC drywall muds available at regular outlets, the highly chemically sensitive will need to be selective here.

 When you are only mudding the seams you just need a simple dry mix joint compound.
-Dry mixes are almost always lower odor, lower VOC, and healthier choices than premixed mud.

-This post contains affiliate links.
-Upon purchase, I earn a small commission at no extra cost to you.
+This article contains affiliate links, upon purchase I earn a commission at no extra cost to you.

-Powdered Mix (aka Setting Type or Hot Mud)
+Setting Type or Hot Mud

 All-Purpose

-All-Purpose type compound is used as the first step (and can be the only type used) in setting the tape in the seams.
+All-purpose type compound is used as the first step (and can be the only type used) in setting the tape in the seams.
 This type has the least amount of additives.

 I used Murco All-Purpose as a joint compound and found it totally tolerable.
 This one is marketed towards the chemically sensitive.
-They claim no preservative/biocide, no vinyl, and only inert fillers.

 Topping Compound

 Topping compound is used in finishing layers and it contains vinyl acetate.
 This is used for final coats, not for embedding the tape.
-It comes in dry mix and ready mix.

 What are the Additives in Drywall Mud:

-Reduced dust or low dust drywall mud can include a wax or oil and a surfactant.
+- Reduced dust or low dust drywall mud can include a wax or oil and a surfactant.

 Spackle

-Spackle is very similar to drywall mud, but this term indicates a premixed mud that is made to repair small holes.
-It contains binders and additives that make it dry faster with less shrinkage.
-The lightweight type will likely contain a vinyl, and the all-purpose an acrylic.
+Spackle is very similar to drywall mud, but this term usually indicates a premixed mud that is made to repair small holes.

-You can use some powdered joint compounds like Easy Sand and Murco to make small repairs to walls.
-More info in the post on non-toxic spackle.
 (Note the opposite is not true: you can’t use premixed spackle as a joint compound.)

 Drywall Tape

 Though the paper tape is fairly benign, you might want to check out a few brands if you are highly sensitive.
-It can contain a polymer and n-ODSA.

 Regular paper tape does not contain an adhesive.